The Drought Fighter

 THE DROUGHT’S BOUNTY

-On a frigid morning last January, I was sitting at a picnic table overlooking Singing Frogs’ fields while Kaiser and his wife, both huddling in fleece jackets, told me their story.
+On a frigid morning in January of 2014, I was sitting at a picnic table overlooking Singing Frogs’ fields while Kaiser and his wife, both huddling in fleece jackets, told me their story.
 The first signs of the year’s drought were already shaping up, and I asked if they were worried.
 “The crops will be fine,” Kaiser said with a shrug.
 “I’m worried about the trees.”
 Kaiser had faith in his crops’ fortitude, he said, because he doesn’t baby them with lots of sprays and fertilizers.
 This forces them to manufacture their own polyphenols—the core of a plant’s immune system.
 Plants, it seems, operate under the same axiom that humans do: Use it or lose it.
 “If you do all the defense for them,” Kaiser said, “they won’t defend themselves.”
 Suddenly, Elizabeth called Paul’s attention to a little geyser of water spewing behind the barn—signs of a broken pipe.
 Kaiser groaned in frustration and trudged over to close a nearby connection.
 “I am really sick of these freezes,” he said as he returned to the conversation.

 For the last few weeks, the city of Sebastopol had endured temperature swings of over 50 degrees every day, inspiring the local paper to describe the weather as desert conditions.
 “Two of the last five years, our last rainfall was February 1st,” Kaiser said, “and it’s looking the same now.”
 The gaps left by low rainfall are filled each year by frosts—the first typically hits Kaiser’s property in late September, the last in late May.
 “We get temperatures below 20 degrees at least four weeks a year,” Kaiser said.
 The reason is that Singing Frogs sits at the bottom of a shallow valley, which turns the air ten degrees colder, on average, than it is for their neighbors, who live just a few hundred yards uphill.
 That morning, Kaiser’s crops looked more discouraged than he was—many were wilted or dead.
 Ravenous white flies were buzzing everywhere.